nizarakbarm/Nginx-Wordpress-AWS-Provision/README.md

     - Block Directory Browsing

+- Using Nginx 1.25.3 Release which has Bug Fix for HTTP/2 Rapid Reset DDOS Attack Vulnerability

 Other than security best practice, the configuration is also optimized for perfomance, which is:

 - For MySQL: